ashleymaeconard/ashleymaeconard.github.io/_pages/about.md

 My general research theme is to build expert-centered interpretable methods and platforms to enable more effective decision-making in biomedical and clinical settings.
 After all, I believe for methods to be useful, they must be used.

-Please find my biography on [my Microsoft page](https://www.microsoft.com/en-us/research/people/ashleyconard/), and connect with me on LinkedIn (left).
-You can find my [curriculum vitae](https://github.com/ashleymaeconard/ashleymaeconard.github.io/raw/master/files/cv_conard.pdf) and my [resume](https://github.com/ashleymaeconard/ashleymaeconard.github.io/raw/master/files/resume_conard.pdf) here.
+Please check out my biography on [my Microsoft page](https://www.microsoft.com/en-us/research/people/ashleyconard/), and connect with me on LinkedIn.

 I am updating my site.
 Stay tuned!